virali-panchamia/Toronto-Airbnb-Market-Intelligence/README.md

 # Toronto-Airbnb-Market-Intelligence
 A hands on data analysis project using real Airbnb listing data from Toronto.
-Analyze 15,000+ listings to answer four business questions, then deliver findings as a Power BI dashboard.
+Analyze listings data to answer four business questions, then deliver findings as a Power BI dashboard.

 # The Brief